-Change 10.
+CHANGE 9.
 In 6.10.1 p7, amend the following partial phrase:

-... all remaining identifiers other than false or true (including those lexically identical to keywords) are replaced with the pp-number 0, ...
+... all remaining identifiers other than true (including those lexically identical to keywords such as false) are replaced with the pp-number 0, true is replaced with the pp-number 1, ...